Alawi dynasty: Origins

+Political history

 Rise to power

 The family's rise to power took place in the context of early-to-mid-17th century Morocco, when the power of the Saadian sultans of Marrakesh was in serious decline and multiple regional factions fought for control of the country.
 Among the most powerful of these factions were the Dala'iyya (also spelled Dila'iyya or Dilaites), a federation of Amazigh (Berbers) in the Middle Atlas who increasingly dominated central Morocco at this time, reaching the peak of their power in the 1640s.
 Another, was 'Ali Abu Hassun al-Semlali (or Abu Hassun), who had become leader of the Sous valley since 1614.
 When Abu Hassun extended his control to the Tafilalt region in 1631, the Dala'iyya in turn sent forces to enforce their own influence in the area.
-The local inhabitants chose as their leader the 'Alawi family head, Muhammad al-Sharif – known as Mawlay Ali al-Sharif, Mawlay al-Sharif, or Muhammad I – recognizing him as emir.
+The local inhabitants chose as their leader the 'Alawi family head, Muhammad al-Sharif – known as Mawlay Ali al-Sharif, Mawlay al-Sharif, or Muhammad I – recognizing him as Sultan.
 Mawlay al-Sharif led an attack against Abu Hassun's garrison at Tabu'samt in 1635 or 1636 (1045 AH) but failed to expel them.
 Abu Hassun forced him to go into exile to the Sous valley, but also treated him well; among other things, Abu Hassun gifted him a slave concubine who later gave birth to one of his sons, Mawlay Isma'il.

 While their father remained in exile, al-Sharif's sons took up the struggle.
 His son Sidi Mohammed (or Muhammad II), became the leader after 1635 and successfully led another rebellion which expelled Abu Hassun's forces in 1640 or 1641 (1050 AH).
 With this success, he was proclaimed sultan in place of his father who relinquished the throne to him.
-However, the Dala'iyya invaded the region again in 1646 and following their victory at Al Qa'a forced him to acknowledge their control over all the territory west and south of Sijilmasa.
-Unable to oppose them, Sidi Mohammed instead decided to expand in the opposite direction, to the northeast.
-In 1647, he won the loyalty of several Arab tribes of the Banu Ma'qil in this region, and conquered Oujda.
-As Oujda was an imperial city, he became Sultan of Tafilalt upon his conquest.
-He advanced as far as al-Aghwat and Tlemcen in Algeria (which was part of the Ottoman Empire at the time) in 1650.
-His forays into Ottoman Algeria provoked a response from the Ottomans, who sent an army that chased him back to Sijilmasa.
-In negotiations with an Ottoman legation from Algiers, Sidi Mohammed agreed not to cross into Ottoman territory again and the Tafna River was set as their northern border.
-In 1645 and again in 1652, Sidi Mohammed annexed the Emirate of Tuat to his Sultanate.
+The Dala'iyya invaded the region again in 1646 and following their victory at Al Qa'a forced him to acknowledge their control over all the territory west and south of Sijilmasa.
+Unable to oppose them, Sidi Mohammed instead decided to attempt expansion in other directions.